kmonachopoulos/Parallel-beam-tomographic-image-reconstruction-algorithm/README.txt

-Purpose of the project is to develop an algorithm in Matlab code to obtain tomographic image reconstruction from projections.
+Purpose of this project is to develop an algorithm in Matlab to obtain tomographic image reconstruction from projections.